drbfraser/CRADLE-Android/ONBOARDING.md

 **Fix:** Choose an emulator that **includes Play Store** (Google Play System).
 Create a new AVD in Android Studio's Device Manager if needed.

+### Espresso Tests Are Flaky

+**Fix:** Disable all three animation settings in the device's Developer Options (Window, Transition, Animator).
+Also make sure the app is freshly installed and logged out.

+### Detekt Fails on First Run

+This is expected.
+Run `./gradlew detekt` a second time - it auto-corrects many issues.
+If failures persist after two runs, review the reported issues in the output and fix manually.

 ### Quick Reference: Gradle Commands

 ```bash